Reliable internet may be something you take for granted, but even the most basic plans represent a financial hardship for low-income households.

 People in rural areas don’t have the luxury of choice compared to urban dwellers.
 Poor connection speeds are more common in sparsely populated areas, and in those cases, a satellite may be the best option.

-Unlike cable, fiber or DSL internet, you can get satellite service almost anywhere.
+Unlike cable, fiber or DSL internet, satellite service is available virtually anywhere.
 You can do all the same things, such as stream and game, but satellite prices are commonly higher while speeds are typically lower.

-A reader wrote in earlier this year asking about satellite service.
+A reader wrote in last year asking about satellite service.
 They also asked about extending their internet service on their property without getting a second service.
 We answered their questions and gave some product and service recommendations.
-Tap or click here to check it all out.
+Check it out here.